-We have compiled a list of nine highly effective conversion rate optimisation strategies that will allow you to squeeze the most out of your website traffic, drive revenue and cultivate loyal, returning customers.
+We have compiled a list of nine highly effective conversion rate optimisation (CRO) strategies that will allow you to squeeze the most out of your website traffic, drive revenue and cultivate loyal, returning customers.

 Related: Are you new to conversion rate optimisation?
 Check out our back to basics guide on all things CRO.

-9 Ways to Increase Your eCommerce Conversion Rate
+How to Increase Your eCommerce Conversion Rate

 1. Inject dynamic content

-Personalisation now goes hand in hand with eCommerce.
+Personalisation goes hand in hand with eCommerce.
 Customers expect their shopping experience to be tailored to their tastes and preferences.